trrapp12/Flex_Box_Photo_Portfolio/README.md

 <br/>

 *As a photographer, I wanted to find a way to display my photos in a way they could be quickly digested.
-I adapted this site from [Tim Van Damme](https://css-tricks.com/author/timvandamme/)'s [Adaptive Photo Layout with Flexbox](https://css-tricks.com/adaptive-photo-layout-with-flexbox/).*
+I adapted this site from [Tim Van Damme's](https://css-tricks.com/author/timvandamme/)[Adaptive Photo Layout with Flexbox](https://css-tricks.com/adaptive-photo-layout-with-flexbox/).*

 *As I started the project, it continued to build in my mind and I decided I wanted to build it on a ReactJS framework, and then try to see if I could add some additional practice in loading photos in a more efficient way.*